athankefalas/swift-toasts/README.md

     role: .success
 )

-/// Creating a warning Toast with Label and subtitle content.
+/// Creating a warning Toast with a Label and LabeledContent with a title and subtitle.
 Toast(
     "Network Offline",
     value: "Please check your connection.",